KarateTD/thebestdarngirls/README.md

 		<li>productName: Name used when ISP was created</li>
 		<li>resourceArn: Aurora ARN</li>
 		<li>secretArn: Secret Manager ARN</li>
+		<li>skillAdds: A sentence to tell the users what movies have been added to the skill</li>
+		<li>libraryAdds: A sentence to tell the users what movies have been added to the library</li>
 	</ul>
 	</li>
 	<li>Code entry type: Upload a .zip file</li>